-Operating and service personnel must be thoroughly familiar with the basic construction of the MACH® boiler C1500 or C2000, the use and locations of the controls, the operation of the boiler, adjustment of its various mechanisms, and all applicable safety precautions.
-If any of the provisions of this manual are not fully and completely understood. contact Technical Service toll free at (877) 728-5351.
+Operating and service personnel must be thoroughly familiar with the basic construction of the MACH® boiler, the use and locations of the controls, the operation of the boiler, adjustment of its various mechanisms, and all applicable safety precautions.
+If any of the provisions of this manual are not fully and completely understood, contact the Harsco Industrial, Patterson-Kelley Technical Service toll free at (877) 728-5351.